-The principle is that instead of having to buy a property outright you buy a share (normally between 25% and 75%).
+The principle behind shared ownership is that instead of having to buy a property outright you buy a share (normally between 25% and 75%).
 The other share in the property will be owned by a recognised Housing Association and you will pay that Housing Association a rent at a subsidised rate.
 As and when you can afford it, you can normally buy further shares in the property until you own 100%.

-The schemes are governed by the Homes and Communities Agency and housing has to meet stringent Government guidelines meaning that shared ownership properties may be more spacious and/or have better "green" credentials.
+Shared ownership schemes are governed by the Homes & Communities Agency and housing has to meet stringent Government guidelines meaning that shared ownership properties may be more spacious and may have better “green” credentials.

 A familiarity with the regulations and the documentation involved is essential to properly advise on shared ownership property.
-Here at Eric Robinson, we have staff who have extensive experience, both in acting for Housing Associations in connection with shared ownership schemes and in acting for individuals buying either a new-build or existing shared ownership property.
-We are also experts when it comes to the process of buying additional shares (known as "staircasing").
+Here at Eric Robinson Solicitors our specialist lawyers have extensive experience both in acting for Housing Associations in connection with shared ownership schemes, and in acting for individuals buying a new-build or existing shared ownership property.
+We are also experts when it comes to the process of buying additional shares, which is a process known as “staircasing”.

-Shared ownership is a way of enabling people to get on the property ladder.
-But it can also be quite a complicated arrangement.
-Here are our top tips on making the most of your shared ownership opportunities:
+Shared ownership is a great way of enabling you to get on the property ladder but it can also be quite a complicated arrangement.

 Before you can buy a shared ownership property, you will need to be approved by the Housing Association.
 You can buy a home through Shared Ownership if:

-- you are a first-time buyer, or were previously a homeowner but can no longer afford to buy, or you are an existing shared owner looking to move on
+You are a first-time buyer, or were previously a homeowner but can no longer afford to buy, or you are an existing shared owner looking to move on

 If you are aged 55 or older, you may be eligible for Older People’s Shared Ownership.
 These leases are capped at 75% shared ownership – it means you can’t own more than 75% of the property.
 You could own less than that percentage, but if you choose to own 75%, you will not pay rent on the remaining 25%.

-When you are buying a shared ownership property, you are buying a part of a house or a flat.
+When you are buying a shared ownership property, you are buying a share of a house or a flat.
 The remaining share will be kept by the Housing Association.